ioticsme/rak-simplify/README.md

-# RAK BANK - Simplify
+# RAK - Simplify
-## Rak Bank payment gateway - Laravel Package
+## Rak payment gateway - Laravel Package

 And of course Dillinger itself is open source with a [public repository][dill] on GitHub.